Countering the Over-Reliance Trap: Mitigating Object Hallucination for LVLMs via a Self-Validation Framework: Conclusions

 \section{Conclusions}

 In this paper, we conduct a systematic analysis of the fundamental cause of hallucinations in LVLMs\textemdash over-reliance on language priors, finding that this problem becomes more severe as generation length increases.
 To counter this over-reliance trap, we propose a novel strategy to accurately estimate object confidence scores.
 We further integrate it into our self-validation framework to produce final captions with less hallucination.
-Experiments demonstrate that our framework achieves state-of-the-art performance in object hallucination mitig
+Experiments demonstrate that our framework achieves state-of-the-art performance in object hallucination mitigation, providing new practical directions for advancing this research field.